-Taxons: This AOP is supported with evidence from studies conducted with newt, quail, and salmon.
-Based on anticipated conservation of the biology associated with the KEs and KERs described, it is presumed to be applicable to all amphibian, bird and migratory teleost fish.
+Taxons: This AOP is supported with evidence from studies conducted with newt and quail.
+Based on anticipated conservation of the biology associated with the KEs and KERs described, it is presumed to be applicable to all amphibian and bird.

 Previous evidence suggest that this AOP is not applicable to mammal.
 All the key events of this AOP are described or are biologically plausible in mammal, but the relationship between them might differ, as suggested by Yau et al. (2006).